amsatrio/PembangkitSandi/README.md

 8. Clean App, Without Ads
 9. Offline, Without Internet

 ## Installation

 - Android: Clone this git, Build the app using Android Studio, then install the to Android Phone.
+Or Download the latest version of the application on the **[Google Play Store](https://play.google.com/store/apps/details?id=com.ams64.pembangkitsandi)**

 ## How to Use